chris1111/VoodooHDA-Tahoe/README.md

 # VoodooHDA-Tahoe
-Especially for HP Prodesk 600 G1
+Especially for HP Prodesk 600 G1 (VoodooHDA Version: 2.9.2)

 VoodooHDA Tahoe is a utility that allows you to install VoodooHDA